getsentry/rfcs/text/0141-linking-traces.md

 ## OpenTelemetry Span Links

-OpenTelemetry introduced the concept of span links to establish casual relationships between individual spans.
+OpenTelemetry introduced the concept of span links to establish causal relationships between individual spans.
 Such links can be established by

 - passing a `links` property to the Otel `startSpan` methods
 - calling `span.addLink(s)` on the span that should link to another span